open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 messages to fulfil the [requirements for context propagation](#context-propagation).
-While preserving the freedom for instrumentors to choose how to propagate context, in the future these conventions should list recommended ways of how to propagate context using popular messaging protocols.
+While preserving the freedom for instrumentors to choose how to propagate context, in the future these conventions should list recommended ways of how to propagate context using well-established messaging protocols.

 Currently, several attempts exist to standardize context propagation for different messaging protocols and scenarios: